N.J. Democrats divided on renewing 'Bridgegate' probe into Christie

 Christie's status as a lame-duck governor is another factor weighing against a renewed probe, as is the potential cost to taxpayers, Weinberg said.

-The target of the scheme, Mayor Sokolich, said it was obvious the plot extended beyond the three charged defendants.
+The target of the scheme, Sokolich, the Fort Lee mayor, said it was obvious the plot extended beyond the three charged defendants.

 "There were many others who were half a text or one email conversation away from getting indicted," he said, adding that Christie has already been found guilty in the court of public opinion.